-The University of Charleston is a small private university located in Charleston, West Virginia, a community of approximately 200,000 people located in the south central part of the state.
+The University of Charleston is a small private university in Charleston, West Virginia, a community of approximately 200,000 people.
 Our 40-acre campus rests amidst magnificent mountains, rivers, and the capital city.
-The city is alive with restaurants, shops, historic sites, a civic center, theaters, malls, a municipal auditorium, and plenty of outdoor recreation.
+The city is alive with restaurants, shops, historic sites and plenty of outdoor recreation.

 The program of study within University of Charleston School of Pharmacy is competency-based, with a focus on the implementation of pharmaceutical care in traditional healthcare environments, and serving the needs of rural America.
 The overall goal of the curriculum is to develop a competent, highly engaged, generalist practitioner who can successfully practice pharmacy at an entry-level.
 The curriculum emphasizes the management of disease states and the assurance of quality of care through the analysis of medical care outcomes in a highly integrated, technology driven environment.

-The School of Pharmacy is committed to the development of a well-rounded, professionally active pharmacist who is able to demonstrate both technical competence and the embodiment of other essential professional characteristics.
-Consequently, curricular and programmatic offerings provide instruction, hands-on opportunities, and initiatives designed to encourage the growth and development of professional stewardship, citizenry, responsibility, and active involvement in issues that impact the profession and practice of pharmacy.
+We are committed to the development of a well-rounded, professionally active pharmacist who is able to demonstrate both technical competence and the embodiment of other essential professional characteristics.
+Consequently, curricular and programmatic offerings provide instruction, hands-on opportunities, and initiatives designed to encourage the growth and development of professional stewardship, citizenry, leadership, responsibility, and active involvement in issues that impact the profession and practice of pharmacy.
 Each student is provided membership to the professional organization of their choice, and funding is allocated to support conference, workshop, or other professional development attendance.
-The School of Pharmacy offers a variety of professional organizations that operate under the guidance of the Pharmacy Student Governance Association (PSGA) and provide opportunities for student engagement and involvement with the campus community and beyond.
+We offer a variety of professional organizations that operate under the guidance of the Pharmacy Student Governance Association (PSGA) and provide opportunities for student engagement and involvement with the campus community and beyond.
 Additional leadership development opportunities include collaborations with the local, state, and national government officials on policy development, study abroad, and unique APPE rotation experiences across the country.

 The mission of the University of Charleston School of Pharmacy is to prepare pharmacists who will provide comprehensive patient care, to advance the profession through research and advocacy, and to serve the community as leaders in rural health care.

 The University of Charleston School of Pharmacy seeks to identify talented, qualified, and committed individuals through a competitive admissions process.
-Each applicant’s academic background and achievement, Pharmacy College Admissions Test (PCAT) scores, letters of recommendation, and record of participation in advocacy, leadership, and extra-curricular activities are reviewed to determine the granting of an invitation for an on-campus interview and admission into the program.
+Each applicant’s academic background and achievement, PCAT scores, letters of recommendation, and record of participation in advocacy, leadership, and extra-curricular activities are reviewed to determine the granting of an invitation for an on-campus interview and admission into the program.
 In addition to these areas, the Admissions Subcommittee places emphasis on personal merit, leadership, maturity, citizenship, moral reasoning, communication skills, previous pharmacy experience, and dedication to professional goals.

-To be considered for admission, the applicant must have a 2.75 minimum grade point average and a satisfactory Pharmacy College Admission Test (PCAT) score.
+To be considered for admission, the applicant must have a 2.75 minimum grade point average and a composite score of 50 or higher on the Pharmacy College Admission Test (PCAT) score is desired.
 PCAT tests must have been taken within 3 years of the date of application.
 Prospective applicants must successfully complete (with a C or better) 63 credit hours of pre-requisite course work.
 All pre-pharmacy course work must be completed prior to beginning the professional program in August.
-Applicants are strongly encouraged to complete all course work by the end of the spring semester prior to the start of the professional program.
+Please visit http://www.ucwv.edu/pharmacy for additional information.

 |Course Title||Semester Hours||Quarter Hours|